khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 The way Linux (and therefore Android) works, a child process inherits the permissions of the parent.
 Android Terminal Emulator requests the Internet and SD Card write permissions so that the command-line programs that it runs can have access to the Internet and can write to the SD Card.

 If giving these permissions to the terminal emulator makes you uncomfortable, you could always download the source code to Android Terminal Emulator and compile your own version.
-(Edit the AndroidManifest?.xml file to remove the INTERNET and WRITE_EXTERNAL_STORAGE permissions.)
+(Edit the AndroidManifest.xml file to remove the INTERNET and WRITE_EXTERNAL_STORAGE permissions.)

 ## Why don't the Arrow Keys / DPAD / Trackball work ?
 They do work, sort of.
 They send the proper escape sequences for VT-100 terminal arrow keys.
 What's missing is that pre-Gingerbread (pre 2.3) versions of the default Android shell do not handle these escape sequences.
 Gingerbread (Android 2.3) and later versions of Android work correctly.
 But that doesn't help people with older versions of Android.